googlefonts/googlesans-flex/README.md

 5. Adjust checkboxes for pre-release and latest as you see fit.
 6. Click "Publish release".

 That's everything you need to do done.
+In particular, no need to change the version number in either the design or UFO sources, as `bumpfontversion` will take care of that.

 A GitHub workflow will kick off in the background which will compile the font and attach a .zip file to the GitHub release once complete.
 You can track its progress [here](https://github.com/googlefonts/googlesans-flex/actions/workflows/build.yaml).